farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 In Charge, there are 3 possible effect ratings: `great`, `standard`, and `limited`.
 In most common scenarios, if you are rolling to overcome something, you are probably looking at generating a `standard` effect.
 The GM is responsible for telling you this information.

 If a heavy door is blocking your way, you could use `Finesse` to pick the lock.
-This might generate a `standard effect`, since it will take some time to do, but it's the `risk is low`.
+This might generate a `standard effect`, since it will take some time to do, but the roll would be `low risk`.
 You could also try to use `Tinker` and wreck the door open with an explosive.
 This may create a `great effect`, but might be a `high risk` situation as it could create a lot of unwanted attention.

 The effect rating helps determine what success looks like.